-Translational Thinking is a systematic approach to mobilizing discovery knowledge towards improved health outcomes.
+Is a systematic approach to mobilizing knowledge towards innovations that improve health outcomes.

 Translational Thinking is a framework developed at the TRP.
 Although rooted in Design Thinking, it has been adapted for ‘health science’ contexts as a methodology for expediting the translation, implementation and dissemination of medical or health-related discoveries and research into products, protocols, pharmaceuticals, policies, and processes.

 Translational Thinking incorporates ideas of divergent and convergent thinking processes and the experiential learning cycle.
 The framework is iterative, and often messy; it employs abductive reasoning and focuses on understanding the nature of a problem and its context before engaging in strategies to generate concepts, prototypes and implementation strategies.